bob-fornal/work-notes/Cloud/AWS/CSAA/cantrill/IAM-Accounts-and-AWS-Organizations.md

 * SCPs can be applied to the organization, Organizational Units, or individual accounts.
 * Member Accounts can be affected; the Management Account cannot.
 * SCPs do not GRANT any permissions.
-They just control what an account CAN and CANNOT grant via identity policies.
+They just control what an account CAN and CAN NOT grant via identity policies.

 Allow List and Deny List ...